 For a split second, wavered.
 But then I envisaged Gabe’s goggled grinning face bursting from the chute and toward the stairway I strode, struggling boy in tow.

-By the first landing, his body had stopped protesting, a couple landings ahead of his mouth.
-So I lowered him, but to prevent retreat, I did not relax my hold.
-Hand in hand, we climbed, whine-singing, “Why Mom?
-It’s too scary. (x2) Please don’t make me go down.”
+His strong little body stopped protesting two landings before his mouth stopped.
+So I lowered him.
+Hand in hand, we climbed as Gabe whined, “Why Mom?
+It’s too scary.
+Please don’t make me go down.”

 Please No